 Reflection: The Church’s Primary Role

 By Steven Dilla

-– From The Divine Hours: Prayers for Summertime by Phyllis Tickle.
+– Prayer from The Divine Hours: Prayers for Autumn and Wintertime by Phyllis Tickle.